-On March 23, 2012, the Coast Guard established a ballast water discharge standard for U.S. waters and a Coast Guard type-approval process for ballast water management systems (BWMS).
-This process established requirements for designing, testing, installing, and operating equipment on board vessels.
-The Final Rule included an implementation schedule based upon a vessel's construction date and ballast capacity.
-The earliest implementation date for a BWMS is December 1, 2013.
+On March 23, 2012, the Coast Guard established a ballast water discharge standard (BWDS) for U.S. waters and a Coast Guard type-approval requirement for ballast water management systems (BWMS) used to meet this regulation.
+This type approval process established requirements for designing, testing, installing, and operating equipment on board vessels.